Duncan McGuire (soccer): Houston Dynamo

+On July 10, 2026, McGuire was signed by fellow Major League Soccer side Houston Dynamo in exchange for up to $2.4 million in general allocation money across three seasons with a sell-on percentage being retained by Orlando City.
+At the time of McGuire's signing, he had only scored five goals in the past eight months.
+McGuire said after signing for the Dynamo that he wanted to "get my first goal out of the way as early as possible" so that he could "settle in" and "take the nerves away".
+McGuire made his debut on July 22, starting in a 1–1 draw with D.C.
+United.

 International career

 Youth

 In October 2023, McGuire was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.
 He scored his first international goal on his second appearance just two minutes after being substituted on against Japan in an eventual 4–1 victory on October 18.
 On March 14, 2024, McGuire received a call-up to the under-23s for training camp in Spain and France as well as friendlies against Guinea and France, which resulted in a 3–0 victory and 2–2 draw respectively.

 McGuire started for the under-23s in a 2–0 friendly loss against Japan on June 11 in the lead-up to the 2024 Summer Olympics.
 McGuire was ultimately selected for the Olympic Soccer Team.
 In an interview, McGuire described how he felt after receiving a call from Marko Mitrović and getting called up to represent the United States at the Olympics, saying that he was overjoyed and "wanted to jump up and down like a little kid".

 The United States faced France, New Zealand, and Guinea in Group A in the group stage of the Olympics.
 McGuire started in their loss to France and win over New Zealand, but he came on as a 66th-minute substitute for Paxten Aaronson in their victory over Guinea, which secured the Americans moving onto the knockout stage in second place to face Morocco in the quarterfinals.
 McGuire once again came on as a substitute, this time as a 66th-minute substitute for Djordje Mihailovic, and McGuire and the United States were eliminated 4–0 by the Moroccans.